Frequently Asked Questions

 All our programs are designed to run in sync with your professional schedule.
 Our programs involve 16 to 18 days of learning spread over 5 modules in the course of 6 months.
 Three on-site modules in Europe and one virtual module are coupled with off-site virtual teamwork to ensure minimal disruption of professional life.
 Eight days on-site in Asia provide the opportunity for a transforming leadership experience.

 Virtual teamwork in-between modules is essential to reach the milestones which you and your team members set yourselves.
-We use Teamwork.com as online collaboration tool and Zoom.us as video conferencing solution.
+We use Teamwork.com and Strategyzer.com as online collaboration tools and Zoom.us as video conferencing solution.
 You need to reserve on average 3 hours per week for virtual teamwork across the 6-month duration of the program.

 You are completely free to decide when you dedicate your time on the project.
 As fixed date groups often define a regular weekly or bi-weekly update call during Module 1.
 But you are free to schedule a date which is suitable for everyone in the group.